Ezennn/OrderBookSim/README.md

 - `insert()` is O(log n), `begin()` is O(1), `erase` is O(log n)

 ### std::ThreadSafe<Order>
-purpose - store orders from producers until consumer can process them, acting essntially as a buffer.\n **why std::queue?**
+purpose - store orders from producers until consumer can process them, acting essentially as a buffer.\n **why std::queue?**
 - keep processes in O(1)
 - `push()` is O(1) and `pop()` is O(1)